jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Abuse userland schedule-task/README.md

 To confirm that it is really the case: I added `<Image condition="contains">powershell</Image>` under the Include section, reloaded the Sysmon configuration, updated the relevant fileds & then rerun the persistence module:

 ![](img/addregistry.png)

+### What other events that are relevant but filtered out?
+This is a tough question.
+For the fact that such configurations are in public domain like Github, s/he can devise clever steps to evade by not being filter out some of the "broader" inclusion &/or exclusion conditions.
+The earlier example is one such instance.
+Registry events are really noisy so it becomes a matter of trade-off if one does not have that bandwidth & processing to deal with the volume of data.
+Updating the Sysmon configuration remotely for a large fleet of endpoints may also be challenging in many cases.